 Right from the beginning, babies need to be placed on their tummies when they're awake.
-It's from the tummy that a significant part of their motor development starts, including rolling, sitting, and crawling.
+It's from the tummy that a significant part of their motor development kicks off, including rolling, sitting, and crawling.

-The first major task in the newborn's development is to get strong enough to hold their head.
-Therefore, the muscles in the neck, throat, shoulders, and back need to be strengthened.
-To train these muscles, the baby should lie on their tummy as much as possible.
+The first major task in a newborn's development is to get strong enough to hold their head.
+So, the muscles in the neck, throat, shoulders, and back need a workout.
+To train these muscles, the baby should lie on the tummy as much as possible.
 Lying on the tummy strengthens the baby's back and neck muscles, enhancing the ability to bear their weight in the arms and around the hips.

-In contrast to the passive back position, the tummy position is active, providing the baby with the opportunity to start rolling and later crawling and standing up.
+In contrast to the passive back position, the tummy position is active, providing the baby with the opportunity to start rolling and eventually progress to crawling and standing up.
 The prerequisite for crawling is that the baby is stable in their arms and can carry their weight.
 Therefore, you'll often see the little one resisting the floor with their hands, lifting the head and upper body.
-You can support this skill by placing the baby on their tummy on the floor and giving the child a firm surface and non-slip socks so they have something to push against.
+You can support this skill by placing the baby on their tummy on the floor and providing a firm surface and slip-resistant socks for stability.

-You'll likely also notice that your baby, after some time, lifts their bottom in the air and pulls their knees up underneath.
-The baby does this to get up and stand on all fours, which is the first step in the crawling training.
-Get ready because you'll soon be very busy chasing after your baby.
+You'll likely also observe your baby raising their bottom and pulling their knees up after some time.
+This move is preparation for getting up on all fours, the first step in the crawling training.
+Get ready because you'll soon be busy chasing after your baby.